 Next, ask “What part can I play in making that happen?
 What part can you play in making that happen?”

 Making someone “feel felt” simply means putting yourself in the other person’s shoes.
 When you succeed, you can change the dynamics of a relationship in a heartbeat.
 At that instant, instead of trying to get the better of each other, you “get” each other and that breakthrough can lead to cooperation, collaboration, and effective communication.

 Helpful stuff!
-Try it out and then in the comment section below why not tell me how you feel about it?
+Try it out and then in the comment section why not tell me how you feel about it?